axonivy/docker-samples/ivy-openldap/README.md

 # ivy-openldap

-Setup of an Axon.ivy Engine with an external security system (OpenLdap).
+Setup of an Axon Ivy Engine with an external security system (OpenLdap).

 The application with the name `ldap` is configured to use the external security system called `OpenLdap`.